nuxt/test-utils/docs/content/en/api-reference/server-testing.md

 ---
-title: Testing on the Server
+title: Testing on the server
 description: Set up server-side testing for a Nuxt application
 position: 11
 version: 1